ritukanta/git-and-github-coursera/README.md

 ### Applying Changes(Patching)

 - In the last one, we've seen how to see the difference using diff tool.
 Now we can store that diff value in a file.
 We do that by: <code>diff -u oldfile newfile > change.diff</code>.
 As a reminder, the greater than sign redirects the output of the diff command to a file called <code>change.diff</code>.
-This command save the file with extension .diff storing the diff result:
+This command saves the file with extension .diff storing the diff result:
 ```Bash
 $ cat change.diff
 --- rearrange1.py       2022-08-15 18:26:35.209332500 +0530